GoogleCloudPlatform/cloud-sql-go-connector/README.md

 > account's email address without the `@project-id.iam.gserviceaccount.com`
 > suffix.

-Example DSN's using `test-sa@test-project.iam.gserviceaccount.com` service account can be found below.
+Example DSNs using the `test-sa@test-project.iam.gserviceaccount.com` service account to connect can be found below.

 **Postgres**: